JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

 visiblities match the gain values that are expected for the EDA2 beam and not the Gaussian Beam test.

+For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-5, and 1e-8 for DOUBLE compiled code.

 ``test_calculate_visibilities_mwafeebeam.c``
 *********************************************
 Again, runs the same tests as ``test_calculate_visibilities_gaussbeam.c``, but this time for the coarse resolution MWA FEE primary beam.
 As this model is complex and includes mutual coupling, both the real and imaginary values for all XX, XY, YX, and YY polarisations are tested.

+For FLOAT compiled code, the absolute tolerance threshold on values is set to 4e-3, and 1e-7 for DOUBLE compiled code.
+The expected gains of the MWA FEE beam are taken from the DOUBLE compiled code, and so the large threshold for the FLOAT here is mostly due to the inaccuracy of the FLOAT MWA FEE beam code (see :ref:`FEE_primary_beam_cuda_cmake` for more discussion on this).